turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

-## Section 2: Developing a career story
+## Section 2: Develop Your story
 To develop a solid career story you must first consider your audience, then identitfy a theme based on your prior professioanl and life experiences, that allows you to craft a compelling narrative.

- ## To Know your Audience:
+ ## Know your Audience:
  Conduct research to figure out:
  * What is happening with specific industries that you are interested in?
  * What is happening within specific companies?
  * What current challenges are important to these businessess and teams?

  ## Have a theme:
- It should that identify the following:
+ Identify your top professional qualitites and highlights:
- * Your top strenghts,values and accomplishments
+ * What are your top strengths,values and accomplishments?
  * What value will you bring to a company?

 ## Section 3: Craft a narrative using the 3 Act Arc: